litescript/ls-horizons/README.md

 ## Why "ls-horizons"?

-A play on the Unix `ls` command — this tool lets you "list" what's happening at the horizons of our solar system.
+Aside from the obvious play on the Unix `ls` command (this tool lets you "list" what's happening at the horizons of our solar system) I go by litescript in a lot of online spaces.
 Also a nod to NASA's New Horizons mission to Pluto and beyond.

 ## Contributing